MystikHub/berkeley-time-series/README.md

 ## Preparing the feature sets

-Download the data from [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) and extract the "GlobalLandTemperaturesByCity.csv" file into the repository's directory.
+Download the data from [Berkeley Earth](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) and extract the "GlobalLandTemperaturesByCity.csv" file into the repository's directory.
 Then, use `python3 make-feature-sets.py` to export the various different feature set files into a `feature-sets` directory.

 ## Running the machine learning models